joelsamuelk/Joel-Udacity-Neighborhood-Map/README.md

 # Joel-Udacity-Neighborhood-Map

+## Overview
+This application is single page application featuring a map of my neighborhood Cape Town and all the universities and colleges around.

 ## Download
-Use github link https://github.com/joelsamuelk to download or clone the repository.
+Use github link (https://github.com/joelsamuelk/Joel-Udacity-Neighborhood-Map) to download or clone the repository.

 ## Instalation
 Run the index.html file found in the directory